DuendeInexistente/HorsePnPThing/scratchpad.md

 #### Vehicles {#vehicles}

-While never as good as a proper lab, carts could carry some of the equipement necesary for certain professions, such as alchemy
+While never as good as a proper lab, carts could carry some of the equipement necesary for certain professions, such as alchemy.
+While practical, they are far too large to enter anything but large spaces such as garages.
+They'd also be in risk of being stolen.

+ *  Gipsy cart: Because everyone will want one if I don't add it.
+Can store stuff, but it's too large to enter.
+ *  Alchemic cart: Allows alchemists to make basic potions.
+ *  Medic cart: To carry the wounded safely.

 ---